Your Ultimate Guide to the MD 102 Certification

 How Long Does the Certification Last?

-Your Microsoft 365 Certified: Endpoint Administrator Associate certification is valid for one year from the date you pass the exam.
-Think of this annual renewal as Microsoft's commitment to ensuring your skills remain current and relevant in a technology landscape that evolves at a rapid pace.
+The Microsoft 365 Certified: Endpoint Administrator Associate certification remains valid for one year after you pass the exam.
+Microsoft uses this annual expiration to verify that your skills remain current as software updates and cloud services change.
+This cycle ensures that certified professionals keep pace with technological shifts.

 What's the Difference Between the Old MD-100/101 Exams and the New MD-102?